Diesel Equipment Technology Diploma (DET4) Diploma

 |DIET 2000Truck Steering & Suspension Systems

-(Prerequisites: None) This course introduces steering and suspension systems used on medium/heavy trucks.
+(Co-requisites: DIET 1000) This course introduces steering and suspension systems used on medium/heavy trucks.
 Classroom instruction on Federal Motor Vehicle Safety Standards (FMVSS) is strongly emphasized.
 Topics include: hydraulic assist steering systems; suspension systems; wheel alignment diagnosis, adjustment, and repair; wheels and tires; and frame and coupling devices.
+A $25 fee is associated with this course due to the cost of supplies.

 |DIET 2010Truck Brake Systems

-(Prerequisites: None) This course introduces air and hydraulic brake systems used on medium/heavy duty trucks.
+(Co-requisites: DIET 1000) This course introduces air and hydraulic brake systems used on medium/heavy duty trucks.
 Classroom theory on brake systems along Federal Motor Vehicle Safety Standards (FMVSS) is strongly emphasized.
 Topics include: introduction to hydraulic systems and safety; air brakes air supply and system service; air brakes mechanical service; parking brakes; hydraulic brake system and service; hydraulic brakes mechanical service; hydraulic brakes power assist units; anti-lock brake systems (ABS) and automatic traction control (ATC); and wheel bearings.
+A $25 fee is associated with this course due to the cost of supplies.

 |DIET 2020Truck Drive Trains